slevinskygra/finance-ai-agent/README.md

 # Personal Finance AI Agent

-An intelligent finance assistant powered by Claude that understands natural language and tracks both expenses and investments with live stock prices.
+An intelligent finance assistant powered by Claude that understands natural language and tracks both expenses and investments with live stock prices, technical analysis, and risk assessment.

 ## Features